Benadryl and MS: Why Is Benadryl Given With Some MS Treatments? | MyMSTeam

 • Confusion

-If you find that any of the pretreatment medications — diphenhydramine or otherwise — cause reactions that you find unpleasant, talk to your neurologist about potential alternative treatment options.
-They may be able to suggest how to avoid the negative effects on your quality of life while still giving you a positive treatment experience.
+If you find that any of the pretreatment medications — diphenhydramine or otherwise — cause reactions that you find unpleasant, talk to your neurologist about your options for switching treatments.
+They may be able to suggest how to avoid negative effects on your quality of life while still having a positive treatment experience.
+You may also want to talk to your doctor about switching treatments if your MS symptoms are getting worse due to disease activity and damage to myelin, the protective sheath of nerve fibers in the central nervous system (CNS).

 Are you living with multiple sclerosis?
 Have you taken diphenhydramine with your MS treatment?
+How did this strategy affect you?
 Share your story in the comments below, or start a conversation by posting on your Activities page.

 Simi Burn, PharmD is a seasoned pharmacist with experience in long-term care, geriatrics, community pharmacy, management, herbal medicine, and holistic health..
 Learn more about her here.